 ❼ Ask for permission to send product sample as a way to gauge their interest level in your product.

-Cold email: open the conversation by leveraging a referral from the prospect's colleagueGetting a referral from your prospect's colleague lends you credibility.
+Introduction email: open the conversation by leveraging a referral from the prospect's colleagueGetting a referral from your prospect's colleague lends you credibility.
 Also, letting your contact know someone else is aware of this exchange gives them more impetus to respond.